lingqiao-adelaide/lingqiaoliu.github.io/_pages/projects.md

 - Duo Peng, Yinjie Lei,  **Lingqiao Liu**, Pingping Zhang, Jun Liu: Global and Local Texture Randomization for Synthetic-to-Real Semantic Segmentation.
 IEEE Trans.
 Image Process.
 30: 6594-6608 (2021)

 ##  Rationale-guided Machine Learning
-Most machine learning system is based on the principle of Empircal Risk Minimization.
-Any features and classifiers that contributes to risk minimization will be learned.
-In this research theme, we consider ``prediction rationale'' -- clues about why a certain decision is made into the learning process.
-We are investigating how to represent rationale and how to put forward various regularization on the rationale clues.
+The most machine learning system is based on the principle of Empirical Risk Minimization.
+Any features and classifiers that contribute to risk minimization will be acquired from the learning process.
+In this research theme, we consider ``prediction rationale'' -- clues about why a certain decision is made in the learning process.
+We are investigating how to represent rationale and how to put forward various regularizations on the rationale clues.
+This is expected to lead to more generalizable or more data-efficient machine learning systems.

 **Related Publications**